tunaozdil/DSA210_LoL_Project/README.md

   - `https://{REGION}.api.riotgames.com/lol/match/v5/matches/{matchId}`
 - **Mode:** Arena (`queueId = 1700`)
 - **Augment names:** Mapped from [CommunityDragon](https://raw.communitydragon.org/15.21/cdragon/arena/en_us.json).
-- Each match includes data for **all 16 players** (8 teams of 2), expanding the dataset from ~300 matches to roughly **4,800 player entries**.
+- Each match includes anonymized data for **all 16 players** (8 teams of 2), expanding the dataset from ~300 matches to roughly **4,800 player entries**.
+- **Data fields used:** Only non-identifying, gameplay-related data are collected and analyzed, including:
+  - `championName` (character played)
+  - `placement` (final team ranking, 1–8)
+  - `kills`, `deaths`, `assists` (combat statistics)
+  - `goldEarned`, `totalDamageDealtToChampions` etc. (performance metrics)
+  - `playerAugment1–6` (augment IDs, converted to readable names)

+No personally identifiable information (such as usernames, Riot IDs, or account identifiers) will be collected or stored.
+All analyses will be conducted on anonymized player-level gameplay data collected from my own matches.
+Only non-identifying fields will be stored, and results will be presented in aggregate form for educational purposes.

 ---

 ### Data Analysis Plan
 1. **Collection & Cleaning:**
-   - Extract champion, augment, combat, and ranking information for all participants.
+   - Extract anonymized champion, augment, combat, and ranking information for all participants.
    - Convert augment IDs to readable names using CommunityDragon data.

 2. **Exploratory Analysis:**